Honda CB1300 S (2005-2013) review | Speed, Specs & Prices

 Overall ratingNext up: Ride & brakes

 With the Honda CB1300 S, classic early superbike lines crash head-on with a practical top fairing and an inexpensive ABS option to make it a competent tourer-cum-commuter that’s a pleasure to ride with above average handling, plenty of practical touches and a low seat height.
-Read any Honda CB1300 S review and you'll find nothing but praise for the way the way it gets you from A to B with minimal fuss.
+Read any Honda CB1300 S review and you'll find nothing but praise for the way it gets you from A to B with minimal fuss.
+In modern parlance the Honda CB1300 S is a big naked bike.

 Ride quality & brakesNext up: Engine